Flawless Physio Logo

 In some cases, footwear modifications are required, including insoles or orthotics for bunions to offload the big toe and optimise your gait.

 If there is minimal improvement in symptoms, an ultrasound-guided injection can be carried out to reduce inflammation levels in the joint.
-Before recommencing Physical Therapy, an injection may be followed by 1-2 weeks in a bunion boot.

-If 6-12 weeks of rehabilitation results in minimal to no change in your symptoms, surgery may be recommended, usually in the form of a bunionectomy.
 Outcomes for surgery have dramatically improved over the last 10 years.
-Still, there remains a painful and prolonged recovery period after surgery, so we would always recommend exhausting all non-surgical options for at least 3 months before surgery.
+Still, there remains a painful and prolonged recovery period after surgery, so we always recommend exhausting all non-surgical options for at least 3 months before surgery.

 Physiotherapy with James McCormack

 This is not medical advice.
 We recommend a consultation with a medical professional such as James McCormack.
-He offers Online Physiotherapy Appointments for £45.
+He offers Online Physiotherapy Appointments weekly and face-to-face appointments in his London clinic.

 Share this page